 - Map and Locations

-Justice studies is an innovative social science program examining current social justice issues, such as human rights, domestic violence and immigration, against a backdrop of legal systems, law and culture.
-The BA program in justice studies equips students with a dynamic knowledge of the world's justice systems and gives them the skills to create meaningful, real-world change.
+Justice studies is an innovative social science program examining current social justice issues such as human rights, domestic violence and immigration, against a backdrop of legal systems, law and culture.
+Students enrolled in the BA program in justice studies also have the opportunity to explore other languages and cultures, giving them the tools needed to communicate and work effectively with people both within and outside the U.S. As so many social justice issues occur across countries and cultures, this equips students with a dynamic knowledge of the world's justice systems and gives them the skills to create meaningful, real-world change.

 Justice Studies (BA)

 A major map outlines the degree’s requirements for graduation.